nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/greenkeeper.md

 - Issues must be enabled for the repo (careful: issues are disabled by default on forked repositories)
 - If you do not have a paid subscription, the repo must be public

-If you meet the prerequisites move on to the installation.
+If you meet the prerequisites move on to the setup.

+## Setup

 1. Install the Greenkeeper GitHub app.